druths/xp/docs/manual/source/invocation_of_flex.rst

 	task.

 	* ``run -f=ALL`` overrides the markings on all tasks encountered during the run. *Be careful* when using this option as it can cause tasks far down the dependency tree to be re-run.

+	* ``run -f=SOLO`` ignores any dependencies the named task may have and runs just that task.

 .. _dependency_running: